 Other Security Related Tips

 - Be sensitive about where you enter your login information.
 Many phishing sites use clever replicas of the actual sites to make you enter your login information and grab your password.
-A password manager often helps in this regards as they will only do auto-fill if the domain-name is correct.
+A password manager often helps in this regard as they will only do auto-fill if the domain name is correct.
 They are not so easy to fool as a user.
-Secondly a two factor authentication helps as the username and password are only two of three parts needed to log in to a service.
+Secondly, a two-factor authentication helps as the username and password are only two of three parts needed to log in to a service.

 - Updates, updates, updates!
 Always check operating system and application updates since they mostly include security patches and protect you against yet another security holes.